Naqsh Lyallpuri

-Jaswant Rai Sharma (24 February 1928 – 22 January 2017), popularly known by his pen name Naqsh Lyallpuri, was an Indian ghazal and Bollywood film lyricist.
-He is best known for the songs "Rasm-e-Ulfat Ko Nibhayen" (Dil Ki Rahen, 1973), "Tumhe Ho Na Ho" (Gharonda, 1977), "Yeh Mulaqaat Ek Bahana Hai " (Khandaan, 1979), "Pyar Ka Dard Hai" (Dard, 1981), and "Chitthiye Ni Dard Firaaq Vaaliye" (Henna, 1991).
+Jaswant Rai Sharma (24 February 1928 – 22 January 2017), popularly known by his pen name Naqsh Lyallpuri, was an Indian ghazal and Hindi language film lyricist.
+He is best known for the songs "Rasm-e-Ulfat Ko Nibhayen" (Dil Ki Rahen, 1973), “Ulfat Mein Zamaane Ki” (Call Girl, 1974), "Tumhe Ho Na Ho" (Gharonda, 1977), Piya Tum Ho Sagar (Tumhare Liye 1978), "Yeh Mulaqaat Ek Bahana Hai " (Khandaan, 1979), "Pyar Ka Dard Hai" (Dard, 1981), and "Chitthiye Ni Dard Firaaq Vaaliye" (Henna, 1991).

 Early life

-Jaswant Rai Sharma was born in Lyallpur (now called Faisalabad and in present-day Pakistan) on 24 February 1928 to a Punjabi Brahmin family.
+Jaswant Rai was born in Lyallpur (now called Faisalabad and in present-day Pakistan) on 24 February 1928 to a Punjabi carpenter Vishwakarma family.
 His father, a mechanical engineer, wanted Jaswant to be an engineer, too.
 He disapproved of Jaswant's affinity for literature, saying that he would never be able to earn a living through writing stories and ditties.
 Sharma was only eight years old when his mother died of chickenpox.
 His father remarried a couple of years later, something which the young Sharma resented.

 In 1946, the 18-year-old Sharma moved to Lahore looking for work and took a job at a publishing house named Hero Publications.
 After the Partition of India, the entire family migrated to Lucknow in India.
 In 1951, Sharma moved to Bombay and started working at The Times of India as a proofreader.
-Around this time, he married Kamlesh, a lady of his own community and similar family background, in a match arranged by their families in the usual Indian way.
+Around this time, he married Kamlesh, a lady of his own community at Jammu and similar family background, in a match arranged by their families in the usual Indian way.
 The marriage was conventional and entirely harmonious.
 Lyallpuri credits his wife as his "pillar of strength" who supported him in his unsuccessful years.
-The couple were blessed with three sons, Bappan, Rajendra, and Suneet.
+The couple had three sons, Bappan, Rajendra, and Suneet.
 His family members also adopted "Lyallpuri" as their surname.
 His second son, Rajendra "Rajan" Lyallpuri, is a cinematographer.